bbest/R_leaflet_TARA_Europe_maps/README.md

 ## Description
 This script generates an interactive leaflet map to facilitate the visualization of sampling stations for specific coastal ocean areas.
 Colored markers denote each station and include pop-up windows displaying basic station-specific information (e.g., station number, lat, lon, sampling dates, etc.).
-The leaflet integrates multiple layers (i.e., environmental parameters), such as bathymetry and chlorophyll satellite data; however, other layers can be added according to the user's needs.
+The leaflet integrates multiple layers (i.e., environmental parameters), such as bathymetry and surface chlorophyll-a from satellite data; however, other layers (i.e., geospatial data) can be added according to the user's needs.
 The map features include a scale bar, mini-map, measuring tools, a reset map button, and GPS control.
 The R script is commented, and the main R packages needed are as follows:

 1. Leaflet v.
 2.2.0.9